-Incomprehensibility: If we aspire to build machines that mean what we think they mean by what they say, then it would be necessary to give the machine impetus by simulating human feelings.
+Incomprehensibility: If we are to build machines that mean what we think they mean by what they say, then we must emulate human feelings and experiences.
 It is interesting to consider where this may lead.
-If we do not get the balance of feelings quite right, we might create an organism that means what it says, but whose meanings are utterly incomprehensible to us because the resulting preferences are unaligned with ours.
-This is not to say such an organism would be dangerous.
-Alignment may be more a matter of meaningful communication than safety.
-In the introduction we mentioned ideas on which this paper was founded were used to relate the Fermi paradox to control of and communication with an AGI [8].
+If we do not get the balance of feelings quite right, we might create an organism that means what it says, but whose meanings may be partially or utterly incomprehensible to us because the resulting preferences are unaligned with ours.
+In the introduction we mentioned ideas on which this paper was founded were used to relate the Fermi paradox to control of and communication with an AGI [7].
 We can extend that notion.
 Assume we are affected by an organism.
 If the events befalling us are set in motion by preferences entirely unlike our own, then we would fail to ascribe the correct intent to the organism.
 We may fail entirely to realise there is an organism, or may ascribe many different intents as in the hall of mirrors analogy.
-Furthermore, v_o determines what can or cannot be comprehended by an organism [1].
-It may be that $\mathfrak{v}{\mathfrak{o}}$ is inadequate to describe intent expressed $\mathfrak{v}{\mathfrak{k}}$, making \mathfrak{o} is incapable of comprehending the computation behind \mathfrak{k} 's decisions.
+Furthermore, \mathfrak{v}0 determines what can or cannot be comprehended by an organism (see appendices). \mathfrak{v}0 may contain nothing akin to the contents of $\mathfrak{v}{\mathfrak{k}}$, making \mathfrak{o} incapable of representing and thus comprehending \mathfrak{k} 's intent.